UENSA-Labs/social-media-app/README.md

 ## Available Scripts EDICION

-In the project directory, you can run:
+In the project directory, you can run: Position Fixed
 ### `yarn start`

 Runs the app in the development mode.<br />